Solumin/YGO-FM-FusionCalc/README.md

 - Better support for looking up monsters by name
 - All monster-to-monster fusions
-- More exact fusion checks (some fusions are based on the strengths of the input monsters, for example)
+- More exact fusion checks.
+Every general fusion limits the attack stat of the inputs, and some also have a minimum attack stat that is based on other fusions of the same input type (see Zombie + Dragon)
 - Better formatting of output, I guess
 - Making all the input files CSVs (may not be possible for secondary DB)